Colorado Springs School District 11

-The Colorado Springs School District 11 (District 11 or D-11) is the central school district of Colorado Springs, Colorado.
-Its headquarters are in that city.
+The Colorado Springs School District 11 (D11) is the central school district located in Colorado Springs, Colorado.
+The administrative offices are located in El Paso County, Colorado.
+In the 2024–2025 school year, District 11 had 22,265 students.
+As of 2025, Michael Gaal is Superintendent of Schools.

+The school district has a total of 58 schools during the 2024–2025 school year.
+The district has 34 elementary schools (including a designated Pre-K), eight intermediate schools, and four high schools.
+The district also includes small southern portions of the Cimarron Hills census-designated place.

 History

 The first school in Colorado Springs was organized by Mary Mellen "Queen" Palmer, wife of city founder William Jackson Palmer, in late 1871.
 Classes were first held in a home on the northeast corner of Cascade Avenue and Bijou Street, rented by Mrs. Palmer for the school.
 School District 11 was established in August 1872.
-The district enrollment passed 1000 by 1883 and stood at 1776 on opening day of the Colorado Springs High School building in 1893.
-(That building was razed in 1938 to make way for construction of Palmer High School.)
+The district enrollment passed 1,000 by 1883 and stood at 1,776 on opening day of the Colorado Springs High School building in 1893.
+(That building was razed in 1938 to make way for construction of what is now Palmer High School.)

 In 1919, the school districts of Colorado City (annexed by Colorado Springs in 1917) and Colorado Springs were consolidated.
 The district saw modest growth between 1920 and 1940, then a large boom following World War II.